Guide to Retirement

 - Be sure to let us know how to return the completed form to you, either Intercampus Mail or the US Postal Mail and provide a return address

 - Submit the completed Request for Employment Information form to the local Social Security Office.

 2. Once you confirm your Part A and Part B effective date, complete a Freedom Blue application and return it to Penn State Employee Benefits.

-Failure to follow the process outlined could result in a disruption of your medical coverage.
+Failure to follow the process outlined could result in a disruption of your medical coverage, and you could be subject to a Late Entrant Penalty from Highmark.
 This process must be followed PRIOR to your retirement date to ensure your continued coverage

 Step 4: Retirees who have spouse as an active Penn State employee